cars-lab-repo/CycPUF/README.md

 >*Type (y)es or (n)o:* y
 ```
 ### 5. Choose whether the PUF will have a multi-bit response or not.
-The size of the response vector can either take on the size of the challenge vector or may be a single-bit response.
+The size of the response vector can either take on the size of the challenge vector or may be a single-bit response.	<br>
 *For the purpose of this tutorial, we will choose to have a multi-bit response (y).*
 ```
 >*Will this PUF have a multi-bit response?*